-These Cottage Cheese Blueberry Muffins are the perfect protein-packed snack for busy toddlers.
+These Cottage Cheese Blueberry Muffins are a great snack for busy toddlers.
 Blending in cottage cheese makes the muffins extra moist, while adding a wholesome boost of nutrition.
 Paired with juicy blueberries, yummy cinnamon, and a hint of maple syrup, these muffins are perfect for breakfast, lunchboxes, or on-the-go snacking!

 Toddler Tips: